-All Solo 3 EVSE include a unique MAC address to identify itself which is programmed into the silicon and cannot be changed.
-If a unit is reported as stolen and connection to the Pod Point Network is attempted, it can be placed permanently out of service.
+All Solo 3 EVSE includes a unique MAC address to identify itself which is programmed into the silicon and cannot be changed.
+If a Solo 3 is reported as stolen and connection to the Pod Point Network is attempted, it can be placed permanently out of service.